Conjugation – Definition, Guide & Practice Sheet

 • She has been studying English every day for the past year.

-For a better overview of these conjugations, here is a table demonstrating the information above with another example:
+For a better overview, here is a table demonstrating the information above with examples of conjugation:

 Simple She learns English.